verrazzano/docs/content/en/docs/customize/opensearch.md

 #### Refresh the index pattern

 To see the updated mappings for your fields in the `Discover` page you need to refresh the index pattern for your application.
-To do this, navigate to `Stack Managemnet` in the Dock under `Management` section.
+To do this, navigate to `Stack Management` in the Dock under `Management` section.
 Then to `Index Pattern` → `verrazzano-application*`.
 If you have created a separate index pattern for your application select that.
 Finally click on `Refresh field list` icon on the upper right hand side of the page.

 ![refresh-field-list-icon](/docs/images/refresh-field-list-icon.png)